google_counter

 Yes, there is.
 We always conduct it so no patient can lie on the table of the CT scanner for treatment before imaging studies are made.
 This is because we want to rule out any contraindications for chemoembolization and assess the size of the neoplasm.
 The examination before the procedure allows us to find out if the patient has inflammatory processes, contraindications to regional chemotherapy, or thrombosis.
 Perhaps the secret of our successful clinical practice is that no patient can lie on the table of the CT scanner for treatment until imaging studies have been completed.

-Prior to the intervention, I analyze the patient's scans, so after chemoembolization, I can assess whether the size of the tumor has increased or decreased, what the tumor looks like, whether the patient has ascites, etc. Perhaps this is the advantage of regional chemotherapy over a classical one.
+Before the intervention, I analyze the patient's scans, so that after chemoembolization, I can assess whether the size of the tumor has increased or decreased, what the tumor looks like, whether the patient has ascites, etc. Perhaps this is the advantage of regional chemotherapy over a classical one.
 Imaging tests are carried out regularly: first every two weeks and then every three months.

 Just four weeks after chemoembolization, I can tell if the procedure was effective.
 If the procedure did not give the desired result, I have two further options: stop the course of treatment or change the chemotherapy drug.
 With the latest scans in hand, I can act much faster.
 The treatment process is simplified by the fact that I am a radiologist and have all the necessary resources.